Reuters, Published January 09 2014

 Depending on the new toughness standards set by officials, old railcars could be retired or brought into workshops for retrofits.

-Regulators are particularly concerned about the safety of DOT-111 tank cars which have been a workhorse of the national rail fleet but have also been involved in a number of recent mishaps.
+Regulators are particularly concerned about the safety of DOT-111 tank cars which have been a workhorse of the national rail fleet but have also been involved in a number of recent derailments – including the wreck near Casselton last month.

 The U.S. National Transportation Safety Board has said older models of DOT-111 are vulnerable to leaks and explosions.

-Such cars were involved in the deadly Canadian explosion and Tuesday's incident.
+Such cars were also involved in the deadly Canadian explosion and Tuesday’s incident.

-Also attending Thursday's hour-long meeting was Sen. Heidi Heitkamp, D-N.D., and Cynthia Quarterman, who oversees dangerous train shipments as administrator of the Pipeline and Hazardous Materials Safety Administration.
+Also attending Thursday’s hour-long meeting was a representative of Rep. Kevin Cramer, R-N.D., and Cynthia Quarterman, who oversees dangerous train shipments as administrator of the Pipeline and Hazardous Materials Safety Administration (PHMSA).